Wolfs (film): Production

 In September 2021, a studio bidding war began for a film package that included Jon Watts as writer and director, with George Clooney and Brad Pitt on board to star and produce via their respective production labels, Smokehouse Pictures and Plan B Entertainment.
-Watts had pitched the film to Clooney via Zoom while editing the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home (2021), after which Clooney warned him that Pitt would be hard to convince, but in spite of Watts not being able to sleep properly due to struggling on how to approach Pitt, it later turned out that Clooney told Pitt about the project before Watts contacted him and Pitt immediately agreed to join when Watts called him.
-Wolfs reunites the two actors, who appeared together in the Ocean's trilogy (2001–2007) and in one scene in Burn After Reading (2008).
+Watts had pitched the film to Clooney via Zoom while editing the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home (2021).
+Clooney warned him that Pitt would be hard to convince, but in spite of Watts not being able to sleep properly due to struggling on how to approach Pitt, it later turned out that Clooney told Pitt about the project before Watts contacted him and Pitt immediately agreed to join when Watts called him.
+Wolfs reunites the two actors, who appeared together in the Ocean's trilogy (2001–2007) and Burn After Reading (2008).

 Apple TV+ acquired the rights to it after winning the bidding war against Amazon MGM Studios, Annapurna Pictures, Lionsgate, Metro-Goldwyn-Mayer, Netflix, Sony Pictures (which briefly took over theatrical distribution rights before it was pivoted to limited), Universal Pictures and Warner Bros.
 Pictures.
 To make Wolfs as well to take a break from the superhero genre, Watts exited the MCU film The Fantastic Four: First Steps (2025) in April 2022.
 Additional cast members were revealed in 2023.
 Principal photography reportedly began in January 2023 in New York City, including the neighborhoods of Harlem and Chinatown.
 Larkin Seiple, who shot Watts' Cop Car (2015), was the cinematographer of the approximately 70-day shoot.

 In August 2024, The New York Times reported that Apple paid Clooney and Pitt more than $35 million to star and Watts more than $15 million to direct the film.
 Clooney denied this claim, stating, "It is millions and millions and millions of dollars less than what was reported.
 And I am only saying that because I think it's bad for our industry if that's what people think is the standard bearer for salaries."